tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 short to be capable of providing a low end-to-end latency but does not influence the queueing of individual packets in each router along that path.

-TSN is required for networks transporting such time sensitive traffic, whose packets are required to be delivered to their final destination by a given time.
+When carried over MPLS dataplane, a solution that enables the delivery such packets that can be delivered to their final destination by a given time budget is required.

 ### Stack Based Methods for Latency Control